I wake up in the middle of the night and can't get back to sleep. What can I do?

 - Avoid daytime napping.
 Napping can throw off your sleep cycle.

-- If you wake up and can't fall back asleep within 20 minutes or so, get out of bed.
+- If you wake up and can't fall back to sleep within 20 minutes or so, get out of bed.
 Go to another room and read or do other quiet activities until you feel sleepy.

-In some cases, insomnia is caused by a physical condition such as sleep apnea, restless legs syndrome or chronic pain.
-Treatment for an underlying condition may be necessary for insomnia to get better.
+In some cases, insomnia is caused by a medical condition such as sleep apnea, restless legs syndrome or chronic pain or by a mental health disorder such as depression.
+Treatment for one of these underlying conditions may be necessary for insomnia to get better.
+Also, treating insomnia may help depression symptoms improve faster.

 If you keep having sleep problems, talk to your doctor.
-In order to determine the cause and best treatment for insomnia, you may need to see a sleep specialist.
-Over-the-counter sleep aids rarely offer significant help for this problem.
-Your doctor may prescribe medication and have you try some other strategies to get your sleep pattern back on track.
+To determine the cause and best treatment for insomnia, you may need to see a sleep specialist.
+Your doctor may prescribe medication and have you try other strategies to get your sleep pattern back on track.

 Timothy Morgenthaler, M.D.